 05 of 07

 Although not as bushy and attractive as lemon balm, lemon verbena still deserves notice.
 It's a sweet-tasting herb that packs quite a lemony flavor.
-You may not find lemon verbena available in your area, but it is often sold from online nurseries and can then grown in a greenhouse.
+You may not find lemon verbena available in your area, but it is often sold from online nurseries and can then be grown in a greenhouse.

 Use leaves of lemon verbena in cool teas and sparkling waters.
 Lemon verbena is excellent when combined with blueberries and other fruit flavors.